Floating University Programme

 Icons by Tilda Publishing – https://tilda.cc/

-The Floating University Program is supported by the Ministry of Science and Higher Education.
+The Floating University Programme is supported by the Ministry of Science and Higher Education of the Russian Federation.

-The program is organized by the Floating University Coordination Center, based at the Moscow Institute of Physics and Technology.
-Program is implemented within the framework of the United Nations Decade of Ocean Science, as part of the "Science to Win" initiative under the Russian Federation's Decade of Science and Technology.
+The programme is organized by the Floating University Coordination Centre at the Moscow Institute of Physics and Technology.
+Programme is implemented within the framework of the United Nations Decade of Ocean Science, and as a part of the "Science to Win" initiative under the Russian Federation's Decade of Science and Technology.